 Where to Stay in Panama City Beach for Sightseeing

-We recommend these highly rated hotels and resorts along the gulf and the bay in Panama City Beach:
+We recommend these highly rated hotels and resorts along the gulf and bay in Panama City Beach:

-- Sheraton Bay Point Resort: This 4-star resort offers a private bay beach, golf and tennis club, beautiful pools, bike rental, and a full-service spa and salon.
+- Sheraton Panama City Beach Golf & Spa Resort: This 4-star resort offers a private bay beach, golf and tennis club, beautiful pools, bike rental, and a full-service spa and salon.

 - Osprey on the Gulf: A great mid-range beachfront resort, Osprey on the Gulf has friendly staff, full kitchens, ocean-view pools, balconies facing the sea, and a family games and BBQ area.
 Right next door and owned by the same family is The Driftwood Lodge on the Gulf.

 - Holiday Inn Resort Panama City Beach: Enjoy the palm-lined pool, colorful splash park, kids' activities, and live entertainment at this affordable beachfront hotel.

-- Hampton Inn & Suites Panama City Beach: This budget beachfront hotel is set in a fantastic location and features bright decor, and a lovely ocean-view pool.
+- Hampton Inn & Suites Panama City Beach - Beachfront: This budget beachfront hotel is set in a fantastic location, and features bright decor and a lovely ocean-view pool.